OathPros/COMP3/source/controls/text-fields.rst

 .. image:: ../img/screenshots/text-fields.png

-Text fields are used for single line text entry and have a variety of uses, messaging, preferences and forms. :doc:`Search entries </nav/search>` are a type of text field which have their own dedicated pattern.
+Text fields are used for single line text entry and editing. :doc:`Search entries </nav/search>` are a type of text field which have their own dedicated pattern.

 Multi-line text editing can be accomplished with a text view.

 Guidelines
 ----------

+General guidelines for text fields:

 * Give text fields a label using :ref:`header capitalization <header-capitalization>`, and assign an access key to the label, to allow people to focus the control using a keyboard.
 * Size text fields according to the likely size of the content they will contain.
 This gives a useful visual cue to the amount of expect input.
-* Take care to validate the content of text fields:
-   * When using instant-apply, validate the contents of the entry field when it loses focus or when the window is closed, as opposed to after each keypress.
-   * Alternatively, if the field accepts only a fixed number of characters, such as a hexadecimal color code, validate and apply the change as soon as that number of characters have been entered.
-   * If the text field only accepts certain characters, such as digits, play the system warning beep when someone types an invalid character.
+* When a text field contains a property or setting, apply any changes when Return is pressed or when the field loses focus.

+Text fields can often require their content to have a particular format, such as in the case of an URL or hex color value.
+In these cases, it is important to provide effective feedback as to whether the field is valid or invalid.
+When doing this:

+* It is generally better to show positive feedback when the content is valid, as opposed to showing negative feedback while it is invalid.
+This avoids distracting and confusing users while they are in the process of editing the field.
+* One common pattern for individual text fields is to have a linked action button that becomes sensitive when the field content is valid.
+* In general, it is better to show feedback in real time as the field is edited, as opposed to waiting until the field loses focus.

 Embedding Icons, Buttons & Text
 -------------------------------

 Additional elements can be embedded in text fields.
 This can include:

-* buttons, to provide actions which are internal to the text entry, such as a clear button, or a button that fills the field
+* Buttons, to provide actions, such as clear.
-* icons, to provide additional information relavant to the entry, such as a :doc:`progress spinner </feedback/spinners>` or status icon
+* Icons, to provide additional information, such as a :doc:`progress spinner </feedback/spinners>`.
-* placeholder text, as an alternative to a label, in situations where there is little available space, or where a label would disrupt the overall visual layout
+* Placeholder text, as an alternative to a field label, in situations where there is little available space, or where a label would disrupt the overall visual layout.

 These conventions should generally be used with restraint and according to established conventions.
 Embedded icons should not be relied up to identify a text field, and should only be used when their meaning is commonly recognized without the need for additional explanation (such as through a tooltip).